Zelgadis87/rule-reactor/README.md

 Currently ALPHA

+2016-03-31 v0.0.13 Argh ... missed the GPL reference in this file, although we got it in the source.
+Now AGPL.

 2016-03-31 v0.0.12 Sorry for the version spam!
 Attorney said AGPL not GPL.

 2016-03-31 v0.0.11 Added documentation.
 Corrected nools performance statements (it is faster than was stated).